mfem/web/src/examples.md

 element grid functions, as well as linear and bilinear forms corresponding to the left-hand side and right-hand side of the discrete linear system.
-We also cover the explicit elimination of boundary conditions on all boundary edges, and the optional connection to the [GLVis](http://glvis.org) tool for visualization.
+We also cover the explicit elimination of essential boundary conditions, static condensation, and the optional connection to the [GLVis](http://glvis.org) tool for visualization.

 _The example has a serial ([ex1.cpp](https://github.com/mfem/mfem/blob/master/examples/ex1.cpp))